jbrun001/foodmanager/documentation/install.md

 Re run flutterfire configure every time you make a change to the firebase (like adding a service or a platform)

 > flutterfire configure

+---

+Create the database in firebase

+> Log into firebase

+> select foodmanager project

+> Click Cloud Firestore (to create the database)

+> Create database in the correct region

+> For this project: europe-west2 (London)